bemusementpark/power-data/README.md

 and loading child views.
 It's a `RelativeLayout` subclass, and it works by accepting a `Data` instance, then registering to receive change notifications.
 If the contents is empty, your marked empty view will be shown instead of the list view.
-If an error occurs, the error view will be shown until a reload is triggered. `DataLayout` has several extension points to customize this behaviour to suite the needs of your application.
+If an error occurs, the error view will be shown until a reload is triggered. `DataLayout` has several extension points to customize this behaviour to suit the needs of your application.

 Here's an example of how to declare a `DataLayout` in XML: